10.25.2005

 For one, and I say this completely non-judgementally, I had never thought of this concept before.
 Obviously, from the beginning, because of the very nature of our democracy, regular-man roots often embodied in a populist philosophy was considered an asset in elected officials, particularly those in prominent positions such as the elected posts of the executive branch.
 This is because a sense of familiarity and sympathy can be a huge factor in gaining votes.
 However, it never occured to me that this could be an asset in the judicial branch.
 One, judges aren't elected, so the previous analysis doesn't apply.
 Two, judges don't don't represent or lead the people.
 They are specialists in a sense, and their expertise is to interpret the law.
 Considering factors such as background only seems to increase the legislative function of the judiciary, a trend the Republicans in particular professes they wish to reverse.
 That's like saying "we want someone with everyday experience on the Board of Governers at the Fed."
 She might know nothing about macroeconomics, but at least she knows what it's like to pay prime rate for a mortgage.

 The obvious conclusion is: 2 counts bullshit equals hidden agenda.
 It's possible that Democrats have finally been able to engage a level of political subterfuge superior to anything the Republicans were able to recognize.
 A resignation is obviously bad for Bush; a withdrawal is even worse.
-It would take some fairly astute political anticipation to predict that Miers would simultaneously worry harcore social conservatives because of her lack of a clear record supporting the causes they want, and intellectual conservatives that tend to inhabit the thinktanks because of her obviously inferior record of qualification and unimpressive intellectual profile.
-There is another possiblity.
+It would take some fairly astute political anticipation to predict that Miers would simultaneously worry harcore social conservatives because of her lack of a clear record supporting the causes they want, and intellectual conservatives that tend to inhabit the thinktanks because of her obviously nonexistent qualification.There is another possibility.
 It is possible that some Democrats honestly thought Miers was the best possible pick, to which I would respond, what is their problem?

 The mix of opinions on Miers is very strange.
 On the one hand, she's an easy objection to people who have either the legitimate concern or pretext to care about level of qualifications.
 Personally, I couldn't care less that she went to school in Texas, in contrast to the objections made by some.
 What concerns me is that throughout her considerably active career, she has never done anything even remotely remarkable or groundbreaking.
 All of the memos and documents being released from her public and private work show a diligent but completely pedestrian worker.
 More disturbing, her writen legal opinions and advice, dating back for more than 10 years, oftentimes do little more than summarize the original legal question, using a few legalistic words like "prudent" and "just" in the process.
 Intellectual conservatives in particular had hoped for an earth-shattering thinker and communictor, in the mold of Scalia, to further entrench the legitimacy and convincingness of the conservative legal and social agenda for generations to come.
-Universally, another valid concern is that she very well may not have any expertise in constitutional law.
-I'm not kidding about this.
-Nothing I have read or seen anywhere has convinced me otherwise.
+There's also the small issue that she doesn't have any expertise in constitutional law.
 Bush staffers argue that she has learned while in the White House.
 Well that's great.
-I'm sure she has gotten a really complete and balanced education on constitutional law exclusively while working in the Bush White House.
-This is what makes the Supreme Court the Supreme Court, and not some state court; their final domain is the Constitution, not just statute.
-Not to mention, everyone agrees it takes several years for even the most seasoned legal minds to adjust to the job once seated.
-Even Stephen Breyer has admitted it took him many years to fully grasp the workings of the job, and he's known on the court as "the professor."
+I'm sure she has gotten a really complete and balanced education on constitutional law exclusively while working in the Bush White House!
+That's like learning how to Not Torture People at Guantanamo.

 I personally am hoping that she is not withdrawn, so that the process can proceed to the confirmation hearing.
-From my perspective, no matter what happens this event is guaranteed to be entertaining.
+From my perspective, no matter what happens this event might be entertaining.
 Though it's a reasonable assumption that Senators will accept a fair degree of line-drawing when it comes to personal views and/or views on specific issues, however not as permissively as during the Roberts hearing, they will surely be much more demanding when it comes to demonstrating her judicial philosophy and understanding.
-Contrasting with Roberts, who had a record in federal law, Miers is not even responding adequately to questions seeking to get a preliminary assessment of her legal perspectives.
+Contrasting with Roberts, who has a long record of service both publicly and privately, Miers is not even responding adequately to questions seeking to get a preliminary assessment of her legal perspectives.
 Charles Schumer noted after his meeting that she was unaware of some important legal precedents.
-Meanwhile, Patrick Leahy (her special advocate) and chairman Arlen Specter, who is probably the most judicious and moderate person in the senate), unequivocally stated that Miers' responses to the PRELIMINARY questionaire were "from inadequate to insulting."
-So if she is able to articulate her legal philosophy during the senate confirmation hearing, that will be interesting and educational for me because I currently have not even the remotest idea what it is.
-And if she doesn't articulate any legal philosophy during the hearing...well, that will be an entertaining spectacle at the very least.
-Honestly, I doubt it will get that far though.
-Of course, this brings up the interesting question of what was the reason, be it rationale or more manipulative purpose, for the nomination to begin with.
-I'll put down my thoughts on that when I have some more time.
+Meanwhile, Patrick Leahy (her "special" advocate - not even sure what that means) and chairman Arlen Specter, who is probably the most judicious and moderate person in the senate), unequivocally stated that Miers' responses to the PRELIMINARY questionnaire were "from inadequate to insulting."
+So if she is able to articulate her legal philosophy during the senate confirmation hearing, that will be interesting because I don't have the faintest idea what it is.
+And if she doesn't articulate any legal philosophy during the hearing...well, that will be a spectacle at the very least, although very pathetic.